plainolddave/coastguard/README.md

 npm install react-datepicker --save npm install react-burger-menu --save
 ```

 For more instructions on the front-end React App [look here](Netlify_Instructions.md)

 ## Issues and improvements

-To do now:
-- ~~add wind gusts~~
+Sometime soon:

 - re-architect API calls to remove unecessary requests
 - add a config setting to switch between live and BOM data source
 - write a function to collect names and data of vessels not currently in the database
 - add AISHub data / confrm Scarborough is feeding correctly (separate to Manly)
 - turn off data refresh if the page is not selected
+- investigate tides (is time correct for AESST)

 Maybe later:

 - still some annoying CSS alignment issues
+- Forecast is not showing in mobile view
 - add a TTL index to signalk->ais->positions to cap data at 3 months
-- ~~allow history to be selected per individual vessel or group of vessels~~
-- shorten the variable names all round e.g. for wind
+- add config page to support other locations
 - ~~put the 'weather refreshed' time somewhere inconspicuous~~
 - add tooltips back into each chart
 - experiment with serviceworker
 - experiment with adding all other AIS tracks in view
 - experiment with adding operational areas
-- this mini-map is kind of cool https://react-leaflet.js.org/docs/example-react-control/
+- this mini-map is kind of cool <https://react-leaflet.js.org/docs/example-react-control/>
 - look at a higher contrast map or marine chart layer

 Done:

+- ~~add wind gusts~~
+- ~~allow history to be selected per individual vessel or group of vessels~~
 - ~~allow history to be selected by date range~~
 - ~~add a lat/lon grid to the dashboard map~~
 - ~~minify production deployment~~